 into dried or fresh root tea.

 Side effects, toxicity, and interactions

 In normal doses, ginger may cause heartburn and bloating.

 Women who are pregnant or breastfeeding should talk to their healthcare providers

 before taking any herbal medicines.

-There are no known food or drug interactions linked with ginger.
+There are no major food or medicine interactions linked with ginger.
+But some experts